128technology/docs/docs/conductor_conversion.md

 [Installation Guide](intro_installation.md#stopping-the-128t-routing-software).
 :::

-2. In the SSR Initializer wizard, use the space bar to select the **Conductor**role for the SSR node, and press the **Enter** key to select **OK**.
+2. On the SSR Initializer wizard screen, use the space bar to select the **Conductor** role for the SSR node, and press the **Enter** key to select **OK**.

   ![SSR Role](/img/initializer_Serial2.png)

-3. When asked _What kind of Router/Conductor node is this?_, select **Standalone** from the following options:
+3. When asked _What kind of Conductor node is this?_, select **Standalone** from the following options:

  ![Identify the Node](/img/initializer_standalone.png)

-- **Standalone:** This router/conductor has no highly available peer, and is not currently planned for high availability.
+- **Standalone:** This conductor has no highly available peer, and is not currently planned for high availability.

 4. Enter the following system properties on the **Node Info** screen:

   ![Node Information](/img/initializer_Serial5.png)

-  - **Node Name:** The name of the system within your SSR Router or Conductor, for example, _conductor_.
+  - **Node Name:** The name of the system within your SSR Conductor, for example, _conductor_.
 By default this field uses the Linux system's hostname.
 The node name identifies the conductor node under the **Conductor** element in the Authority.

   :::note
   Both routers and conductors can consist of one node (for standalone systems) or two nodes (for highly available systems).